Skip to content

 Austin, Texas 78701

-If an independent audit is not required, but is produced, forward the audited AFR and audit adjustments to the Financial Reporting section for review by Dec.
+When the independent audit is completed, forward the audited AFR and audit adjustments to the Financial Reporting section for review by Dec.
 15. See Deadlines for more information.

-If an audited financial report or an audit adjustment is not in compliance with the reporting requirements, or there are issues or concerns with an adjustment, agencies must communicate with their financial reporting analyst prior to finalizing the report and/or adjustment.
+If an audited financial report or an audit adjustment does not comply with the reporting requirements, or there are issues or concerns with an adjustment, agencies must communicate with their financial reporting analyst prior to finalizing the report and/or adjustment.

 The information provided below is directed to agencies that are required to prepare additional information, which is also helpful to agencies that include the information on an optional basis.

-In accordance with GASB 34, each agency issuing audited stand-alone financial statements must include the following information in its AFR:
+In accordance with GASB 34 (as amended by GASB 103) each agency issuing audited stand-alone financial statements must include the following information in its AFR:

 • Management’s Discussion and Analysis (MD&A)